-With the Director of Boarding: 8.00am - 6.00pm or a message can be left on his cell phone at any time.
+With the Director of Boarding: 8:00am - 6:00pm or a message can be left on his cell phone at any time.
 Email: fogartyri@timaruboys.school.nz

-With the Residential Manager:

-Weekdays 8:00am - 1:30pm or 3:00pm - 5:30pm

-If unavailable please leave a message on the phone or email Paula on crosspa@timaruboys.school.nz
+With the Residential Manager: Weekdays 8:00am - 1:30pm or 3:00pm - 5:30pm If unavailable, please leave a message on the phone or email Linda on merrileesli@timaruboys.school.nz

-With the Catering Manager: Monday to Friday
+With the Catering Manager: Monday to Friday catering@timaruboys.school.nz

-With the Housemasters: Before 8.00am; or in the evenings
+With the Housemasters: Before 8.00am; or in the evenings.

-You are asked, if possible, to avoid ringing during meal times.
+You are asked, if possible, to avoid ringing during mealtimes.